Home » Recipes » 30 Minutes Or Less » Korean Rice Bowls with Mango Slaw

 Korean Rice Bowls with Mango Slaw

-These quick Korean Rice Bowls with Mango Slaw are so incredibly easy to make, but are absolutely exploding with flavor.
-You can use either ground pork or beef, but don't skip on the Mango Slaw.
-It takes this quick and easy meal from good to restaurant worthy!
+These quick Korean Rice Bowls are easy to make and absolutely exploding with flavor.
+Use ground pork or beef, and don't skip the sweet and juicy mango slaw!

 Ingredients